 An appeals procedure is provided when fiscal action is taken, when reimbursement of unallowable costs is required, or when a CE's funds are placed on hold.
 A CE can appeal fiscal action resulting from the denial of all or part of a claim for reimbursement, reimbursement for unallowable costs, or withholding of payments.
 Findings cannot be appealed.
+Note that the CE cannot expend Child Nutrition Program funds during the appeal process.

 The Appeals Timeframe Summary Chart provides a summer of the appeals actions and timelines.